 For general information about a variety of earthquake safety issues for homeowners, refer to the California State Seismic Safety Commission’s Homeowner’s Guide to Earthquake Safety.

 Liquefaction can cause severe damage to foundations, causing a home to tip, sink, or slide.
-Your home is located in a location that may be susceptible to liquefaction and is vulnerable to damage from liquefaction.For more information on liquefaction, go here.
+If your home is located in an area that may be susceptible to liquefaction visit ABAG's earthquake webpage and scroll to the liquefaction section for more information.

 Earthquakes can trigger landslides on hillsides that can result in significant property damage, injury, and loss of life.
-Your home is located in a location that may be susceptible to earthquake-induced landslides and is vulnerable to damage from landslide.
+If your home is located in an area that may be susceptible to earthquake-induced landslides visit ABAG's landslide webpage.

 Surface Fault Rupture

 Buildings that span a surface fault are likely to suffer great damage if an earthquake causes fault rupture.
-Your home is located in a potential fault rupture zone and is vulnerable to damage from surface fault rupture.
+If your home is located in a potential fault rupture zone visit ABAG's earthquake webpage and scroll to the Fault Rupture section.

 Without a proper support system, your home could fall off its supports in an earthquake.
 Many foundation systems previously advertised as safe, such as tie-down systems or Earthquake-Resistant Bracing Systems, have been found to be less effective against collapse than previously thought.

 Home with a Crawl Space

 If the crawl space framing is not bolted to the foundation, the home can slide off the foundation.
 If the crawl space is not properly braced with plywood, all or a portion of the crawl space can experience significant lean or collapse.